 Health information management professionals play a key role in maintaining, collecting, interpreting, analyzing and protecting patient information, which healthcare providers rely upon to deliver quality patient care.
 HIM graduates interact with clinical, financial, administrative, information technology and legal staff to interpret data for patient care, research, and statistical reporting, planning and database content development.
-An HIM education empowers graduates to impact health.
+The health information management discipline focuses on the integrity and confidentiality of patient information.
+Without educated HIM professionals doing the work, more errors occur, data is compromised and patient safety is at risk.

 Looking for an undergraduate degree or certificate?
 Learn about Health Information Administration at Stephens.